Finite Naturalness and Quark-Lepton Unification: Minimal Theory For Quark-Lepton Unification

 where $\widehat M_u = U_R^\dagger M_u U_L = \text{diag}(m_u,m_c,m_t)$, and the diagonal Dirac neutrino mass matrix $\widehat{M_{\chi}^D} = V_R^\dagger M_\chi^D V_L$.
 In the above equation, $W_R = U_R^\dagger V_R$.

-In the following we discuss two-loop contributions of the heavy gauge bosons ($X$ and $Z'$) to the Higgs mass.
-The two-loop diagrams classify in two types of topologies.
-Taking all the couplings equal to one and ignoring combinatorial factors, we call $I_A$ the two-loop integral corresponding to topology A, given by \begin{widetext}
+Now, we can proceed with the discussion of the two-loop contributions of the $X$ leptoquarks to the Higgs mass.
+We will first take all the couplings equal to one and ignore combinatorial factors.
+We identify two diagram topologies involving the vector leptoquarks and the fermions that give radiative corrections to the Higgs mass.
+We call $I_A$ the two-loop integral corresponding to topology A, given by \begin{widetext}